|Registration: Professionalizing writing for academic journals - advanced writers of English|

 Venue: FNO 01/171

-This intensive workshop with individual workload is particularly helpful for researchers with advanced writing skills in English who would like to improve their scientific writing style by studying the communication strategies of experienced academic authors.
+This intensive workshop is particularly helpful for researchers with advanced writing skills in English who would like to professionalize their scientific writing skills and authorship responsibilities.

 Themes and activities will include:

-Ahead of the workshop, you will receive a “Call for Benchmark Publications” requesting you to submit a scientific article as defined above.
-When choosing a benchmark publication, you will be asked to do so in line with specific criteria.
-Simultaneously, you will receive a “Call for Texts” requesting you to submit a sample of your own academic writing.
-The benchmark publication and personal writing sample are to be submitted to the trainer two weeks ahead of the workshop.
+Ahead of the workshop, you will receive a “Call for model research articles” requesting you to submit a relevant publication from your discipline.
+Simultaneously, you will receive a “Call for personal writing samples” requesting you to submit a writing sample from a current publication project.
+Both are to be submitted to the trainer two weeks ahead of the workshop.

 Requirement concerning English language skills

-To benefit from this workshop, participants should have achieved the English level C1 of the Common European Framework of Reference for Languages (CEFR).
-The CEFR self-assessment grid may be found at: http://www.linguanet-europa.org/pdfs/self-assessment-grid-en.pdf
+To benefit from this workshop, participants should have achieved the English level C1 and be progressing towards level C2 of the Common European Framework of Reference for Languages (CEFR).
+The CEFR self-assessment grid may be found at: https://rm.coe.int/CoERMPublicCommonSearchServices/DisplayDCTMContent?documentId=090000168045bb52

 Professor Monique Dorang, PhD, is a trainer and consultant for academic writing and publishing.
-She conducts workshops for graduates and research supervisors in collaboration with staff development institutions, research centers, and foundations.
-She also provides editing and personal counselling for science research writers.
+She conducts workshops for graduates and research supervisors in collaboration with staff development institutions, research centers, and scholarship foundations.